 Co-ordinator of the Bearded Vulture Recovery Programme and Facilitator of the implementation of the Biodiversity Management Plan for the species:

-The Bearded Vulture Gypaetus barbatus is a Critically Endangered species in Southern Africa whose entire range in the Southern Hemisphere falls within the Maloti-Drakensberg mountains of South Africa and Lesotho.
-The Maloti-Drakensberg Vulture Project was initiated in 2000 to determine the breeding status of the species and has more recently undertaken research and monitoring to quantify the decline in the species, investigate the mechanisms of this decline and determine the most appropriate management actions necessary to attain the short-term species’ conservation target of a positive population growth rate.
+The Bearded Vulture Gypaetus barbatus is a Critically Endangered species in Southern Africa whose entire range in the Southern Hemisphere falls within the Maloti-Drakensberg Mountains of South Africa and Lesotho.
+A project was initiated in 2000 to determine the breeding status of the species and has more recently undertaken research and monitoring to quantify the decline in the species, investigate the mechanisms of this decline and determine the most appropriate management actions necessary to attain the short-term species’ conservation target of a positive population growth rate.

 The population is estimated at between 368-408 individuals (109-221 breeding pairs) and occupies a breeding range of 28 125 km2.
 Research has shown that human impacts are driving the decline, with the primary causes of mortality being poisoning and collisions with power lines.
 The overall foraging range of the population is estimated to be 51 767 km2 and non-adults were found to use 65% of this area whereas adults focused their activities in an area of about 286 km2 around their nests.

 A recovery programme is required to maintain a genetically viable in-situ population of Bearded Vulture in southern Africa.
-In order to reduce mortality rates, increase productivity and supplement the population, a number of objectives need to be attained:
+In order to reduce mortality rates, increase productivity and supplement the population, two key goals need to be attained:

-1. The actions identified in the Biodiversity Management Plan need to be implemented to address the threats to the in-situ population.
+1. The actions identified in the Bilateral Bearded Vulture Recovery Strategy and Action Plan need to be implemented to address the threats to the in-situ population.